How To Become A Minimalist In 30 Days

 30. Get rid of time-wasting activities

-- Meeting toxic people = Meeting people you love spending time with
+- Meeting people who make you feel not-that-great = Meeting people who recharge you & you have fun with

 - Watching or reading the news = Going for a walk in nature